ayvacs/pislice/README.md

 * A `PiSliceException` will be thrown when things are amiss
 * Keep in mind Java's long limit (-9,223,372,036,854,775,808 to 9,223,372,036,854,775,807)

+## Build

+Grab a prebuilt .jar from the [releases page](https://github.com/ayvacs/pislice/releases/latest), or build it yourself using gradle

 ## License

 Licensed under the Unlicense.
 This is free and unencumbered software released into the public domain.